jeronimocalvosanchez/jcs-kata/helloworld-springboot-web/README.md

 ### Add Spring Boot Dependencies

-First thing we need is to create a `pom.xml` file in our root folder.
+First thing we need is to create a `pom.xml` file in the project root folder.

 In the `pom.xml`, add the name and version of your project.
 You can also specify your project properties such as Java version used in your sources and target, and